How To Improve As Augmentation Evoker — The War Within (11.2.7)

 Breath of Eons to drift from being a two-minute cooldown.
 As a

-Scalecommander you are instead targeting 90 second cooldowns.
+Scalecommander you are instead targeting 90 second cooldowns or

-As Breath of Eons is a multiplier to other players' damage, you want to
+Breath of Eons is a multiplier to other players' damage, you want

 most damage during their own cooldowns; hence we want to use it at the same

 time as their cooldowns.
-For the classes that synergize best with
+For a lot of classes that synergize best with

 Augmentation this is every two minutes.
 This means you need to hold your